segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 ## Query requirements

-When you build your query, keep the following requirements in mind for the data your query returns:
+When you build your SQL query, keep the following requirements in mind for the data your query returns:

 - The query must return at least one column with `user_id`, `anonymous_id`, `email`, `phone` (or `group_id` for account traits if Profiles for B2B is enabled).
 - The query can't return more than 25 total columns.